Jorritvans/Battleships/README.md

 -I wanted the battleship to be placed randomly on the game board, so for that functionality I imported the random library.

+## Data Model

+- __The data model consists of:__

+- Game board: Represented as a 2D grid where ships are placed.
+- Ships: Varying sizes and symbols placed on the board.

 ## Testing
 I have manually tested this project by doing the following: